anoshenko/rui/README.md

 For the editor, you can set a hint that will be shown while the editor is empty.
 To do this, use the string property "hint" (Hint constant).

 For a multi-line editor, auto-wrap mode can be enabled.
-The bool property "wrap" (constant Wrap) is used for this.
+The bool property "edit-wrap" (EditWrap constant) is used for this.
-If "wrap" is off (default), then horizontal scrolling is used.
+If "edit-wrap" is false (default), then horizontal scrolling is used.
 If enabled, the text wraps to a new line when the EditView border is reached.

+To change the color of the text input caret, use the Color property "caret-color" (CaretColor constant).
+The "caret-color" property can be set not only for EditView, but for any container.
+In this case, the color of the caret changes for all child EditViews placed in this container.

 The following functions can be used to get the values of the properties of an EditView: